oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelPython_daal4py_GettingStarted/README.md

 ## Purpose

-daal4py is a simplified API to Intel® DAAL that allows for fast usage of the framework suited for Data Scientists or Machine Learning users.
-Built to help provide an abstraction to Intel® DAAL for direct usage or integration into one's own framework.
+daal4py is a simplified API to Intel® oneDAL that allows for fast usage of the framework suited for Data Scientists or Machine Learning users.
+Built to help provide an abstraction to Intel® oneDAL for direct usage or integration into one's own framework.

 In this sample, you will run a batch Linear Regression model with oneDAL daal4py library memory objects.
 You will also learn how to train a model and save the information to a file.